Nonperturbative Dyson-Schwinger equation approach to strongly interacting Dirac fermion systems: Summary and Discussion

 In this paper we have developed a powerful non-perturbative DS equation approach to study the strong coupling of massless Dirac fermions to a scalar boson.
 The full vertex function of fermion-boson coupling is incorporated into the DS equation of full fermion propagator by solving a number of coupled WTIs that are derived rigorously from several symmetric and asymmetric global U(1) transformations.
 Based on this result, we prove that the DS equation of full fermion propagator is entirely self-closed and can be numerically solved.
 After solving this DS equation, the fermion damping, the fermion velocity renormalization, and the possible excitonic pairing can be investigated in a self-consistent way.
 In using our approach, there is no need to expand physical quantities into powers of small parameter.
 All the interaction-induced effects on Dirac fermions are extracted from the solutions of exact DS equation(s).
 Therefore, the results are reliable no matter whether the fermion-boson coupling is weak or strong.

+We have applied our approach to revisit the strong Coulomb interaction in undoped graphene and solved the exact self-consistent integral equations of wave function renormalizations $A_{0,1}(p)$ and excitonic gap $m(p)$.
+Our numerical results indicate that the renormalized fermion velocity displays a logarithmic momentum dependence over a wide range of momentum at a fixed energy, and that the Coulomb interaction cannot open an excitonic gap.
+These results are qualitatively in agreement with experiments.
+More in-depth theoretical analysis is required to carry out a more quantitative explanation of relevant experiments.
+Potential directions of future research include analyzing the carrier-density dependence of renormalized fermion velocity and computing a number of observable quantities, such as specific heat and optical conductivity.

-Our approach is applicable to long-range Coulomb interaction and fermion-boson interaction in both $(1+2)$ and $(1+3)$ dimension.
-But the approach is no longer exact if the boson action has a self-coupling term, such as $\phi^{4}$.
-We emphasize that the coupled WTIs derived in Sec.~\ref{Sec:WTIs} and the current vertex functions obtained in Sec.~\ref{Sec:unitymatrix} and Sec.~\ref{Sec:gamma0} are always valid, irrespective of whether there is a self-interaction of scalar boson.
+Our approach is applicable to long-range Coulomb interaction and fermion-phonon interaction in both $(1+2)$ and $(1+3)$ dimensions.
+But, the approach is no longer exact if the boson action has a self-coupling term, such as $\phi^{4}$.
+We emphasize that the coupled WTIs derived in Sec.~\ref{Sec:WTIs} and the current vertex functions obtained in Secs.~\ref{Sec:unitymatrix} and \ref{Sec:gamma0} are always valid, irrespective of whether there is a self-interaction of scalar boson.
 This is because the WTIs originate from the variation of the action under infinitesimal transformations of the fermion field.
-The real difficulty brought by boson self-interaction is that the identity given by Eq.~(\ref{Eq:gammaD0Dgamma}) would have a complicated additional term.
+The real difficulty brought by the boson self-interaction is that the identity given by Eq.~(\ref{Eq:gammaD0Dgamma}) would have a complicated additional term.
+In order to adopt our approach to investigate the fertile quantum critical phenomena of Dirac fermion systems \cite{Kim08, Wangmit17, Pan18, Liunematic12, Wang19, Xiao19, Lang19, LeeSS07, Grover14, Jian15, Liu19npj}, we need to find a controllable method to either exactly or approximately treat such an additional term.
 This problem will be studied in a subsequent project.

 We believe that the DS equation approach can also be applied to study the superconducting instability of Dirac fermion systems, mediated by phonons or other bosonic modes, and the interplay between superconductivity and CDW.
 The Nambu spinor of Dirac fermions usually has eight components, thus the structure of WTIs would be very complicated.
 One might have to solve eight or even sixteen coupled WTIs to obtain one specific current vertex function.